botanix-labs/Macbeth/docs/botanix/network-deployment.md

 - Early feature testing and internal integration
 - Temporary environments that can be created, reset, reconfigured, or destroyed as needed
 - Support for experimental features that aren't ready for testnet
-- Infrastructure: 6 federation nodes and 1 RPC node.
+- Infrastructure: 5 federation nodes and 1 RPC node.
 Bridge and sidecar services.
-- Pegouts consensus threshold: 4 of 6 federation nodes
+- Comet BFT consensus threshold: 3 of 5 federation nodes
-- Comet BFT consensus threshold: 4 of 6 federation nodes
+- Pegouts consensus threshold: 3 of 5 federation nodes

 ## Deployment Strategies